readthedocs/blog/hoverxref-intersphinx.rst

 that embed the contents of the page the xrefs point to.
-This way, when the user is interested in a particular topic, they can hover the mouse over the link and display the floating window instead.
+This way, when the user is interested in a particular topic, they can hover the mouse over the link and display the floating window instead of opening the link.

 Moreover, the floating windows created by `sphinx-hoverxref`_ also work if the embedded content requires a particular extension to be rendered.